cspr-rad/kairos-spec/src/spec.typ

 The CLI client's offers a simple user interface (UI) which provides commands to allow a user to deposit, transfer and withdraw funds allocated in their Kairos account.
 Once a user submits either of the transactions the client delegates the bulk of the work to the backend.

+// Web UI is now post-version 0.1
+// == Web UI
+//
+// Note: The integration with Casper's L1 wallet shouldn't be difficult.
+There is an SDK in Typescript, which compiles to Javascript, and hence the small number of interactions we require with the L1 wallet will be implementable in anything else that compiles to or uses Javascript, whether that be Elm, Yesod, Typescript, Purescript..
+// Proposal: If the L2 server is implemented in Haskell, we could use Yesod.
+Otherwise our preferred choice would be Elm.

 === Backend

 ==== L2 Server <l2-server>

 The L2 server is the backends interface, through which external clients can submit deposits, transfers, or withdrawals of funds.
-It is moreover connected to a database (@database) in order to be able to persist the account balances, whose state representation is maintained on-chain.
-State transitions of the account balances need to be verified and performed on-chain, therefore the L2 server's task is also to create according transactions on the L1, which call respective smart contracts (@contracts) to do so.
+It is moreover connected to a database (@database) in order to persist the account balances, whose state representation is maintained on-chain.
+State transitions of the account balances need to be verified and performed on-chain, requiring the L2 server to also create the relevant transactions on the L1, which call smart contracts (@contracts) to do so.
 For performing and batching transfers the L2 utilizes a prooving system provided by the Prover service (@prover).
-For deposits and withdrawals the L2 server creates according Merkle-tree updates of the account balances.
+For deposits and withdrawals the L2 server creates according Merkle tree updates of the account balances.

+// @Mark: Do we want to build the L2 server in Haskell or in Rust?
+// Pros:
+// - Easier to test, and better test tooling
+// - Clients can be generated from APIs such as Servant, ensuring correctness of server/client interactions
+// - Yesod framework can be used for Web UI
+//
+// Cons:
+// - Some data types have to be reimplemented from Rust, since Casper's L1 is in Rust
+// - Rust is a bit faster
+// - There might be some data type sharing between the Risc0, smart contract and L2 server code

 ==== Prover <prover>